I'd love to hear from you.

 founding director of the Sound Arts MFA program in the School of the Arts.

-He lives in Memphis, Tennessee with his with his wife, writer
+He lives in Memphis and NYC with his wife, writer

 Friends, teachers, mentors, and collaborators, from whom I've stolen most of my good ideas: